 Let us say we have a few courses and several students.
 Each course can be assigned to a single student only.
 However, a student can take as many courses as he wants.

 2. Relational Data Modeling

 The relationships and data are represented by a collection of inter-related tables in this model.
 Each table is a group of columns and rows, where the column represents an attribute of an entity, and rows represent records.

-ID, NAME, and AGE are the attributes of the student table and ID, COURSE_ID and COURSE_NAME are the attributes of the table Course.
-The rows with values are records also called tuples.
+ID, NAME, and AGE are the attributes of the student table, and ID, COURSE_ID, and COURSE_NAME are the table course attributes.
+The rows with values are records, also called tuples.

 3. The Entity-Relationship Model

 An Entity-relationship model (ER model) uses diagrams to depict the elements in a database graphically and ease the understanding of underlying models.
 An ER model is a blueprint of a database that can be implemented as a database table/schema.
 Entity sets and relationship sets are the main components of the ER model.

 An ER diagram depicts the relationship among entity sets.
 The collection of similar entities is an entity set, and these entities can have attributes.